gosvig123/reference_count_extension/README.md

 1. Open any supported file in your workspace
 2. Reference counts will automatically appear next to functions, classes, and methods
-3. Open the "Unused Symbols" view in the Explorer sidebar to see unused code
+3. Open the "Unused Symbols" view in the Explorer sidebar
+4. Click the "Find Unused Symbols" button (or run the command from the command palette) to scan your workspace
-4. Click on any unused symbol to navigate directly to its location
+5. Click on any unused symbol to navigate directly to its location

 ## Configuration